unicef/publicgoods-toolkit/policy.md

 # Policy

-**KEY RECOMMENDATION**: Remember that the processes, culture and practices that support open source collaboration ultimately matter more to success than the particular open source license.
-However, the license you choose can affect potential downstream business models.
-This isn't inherently a bad thing - indeed, these limitations were created in order to encourage the growth of a softare commons -- but are to be considered.
-Mapping out your DPG's ecosystem is a helpful exercise here (see [Community and Ecosystem](/unicef/plicgoods-toolkit/community)).

-**KEY RECOMMENDATION**: Use only well-known open source or open content licenses and make sure copyright ownership is clearly established at the oset of a project.
-Avoid mixing proprietary materials into a DPG.
-This is not something you want to disentangle later.
+**KEY RECOMMENDATION**: Use only well-known open source or open content licenses as defined by the [Digital Public Good Standard](https://digitalpublicgoods.net/standard/) and make sure copyright ownership is clearly established at the onset of a project.
+Avoid mixing proprietary materials into a DPG, as this is not something you want to disentangle later, and resist the temptation to discourage commercial use of your DPG.
+Indeed, commercial engagement can be very helpful to project sustainability, quality, and adoption.

+EXAMPLE: The [MOSIP Digital ID Platform](https://www.mosip.io/) chose the [Mozilla Public License 2.0](https://docs.mosip.io/platform/license), a 'weak' copyleft license, so commercial partners and developers could create and distribute supporting software that interacts with the core open source MOSIP platform under *any* license, therefore broadening potential business models.
+MOSIP felt this approach would best attract diverse, committed commerical partners (e.g. system integrators, developers) to support customization and broader adoption as well as to build a [self-sustaining contributory ecosystem](https://documents1.worldbank.org/curated/ar/672901582561140400/pdf/Open-Source-for-Global-Public-Goods.pdf) that would keep the platform evolving.

 **KEY RECOMMENDATION**: Trademarks can be powerful tools for branding and building trust.
 Whether a particular DPG should have trademarks